Nesegreven/MovieCharactersAPI/README.md

 - `Services/` - Business logic
 - `Middleware/` - Custom middleware (error handling, etc.)

-## Common Issues

-1. **Database Connection**
-   - Ensure SQL Server Express is running
-   - Verify the connection string in appsettings.json
-   - Make sure you have necessary permissions

-2. **Missing Data**
-   - If no data appears, try stopping the application
-   - Delete the database in SQL Server
-   - Run `Update-Database` again
-   - Restart the application

 ## Development Notes

 - HTTP is used instead of HTTPS for development simplicity